 Indoor or outdoor ping-pong table?

 Ping-pong tables take up a lot of space, and many people would like the option of setting their tables up outside.
-But it's not a good idea to put any old table out in the elements, even if it's inside a garage or under a deck.
+But it's not a good idea to put any old table out in the elements, even if it's inside a garage or on a covered porch.

 Ping-pong table dimensions